KV9: Hall

-The corridor ends in a pillared hall.
+The corridor ends in a pillared hall [Hall E].
 On the left (south) wall the Book of Gates is continued.
-The decorations show divisions 10 and 11 including Nun holding up the bark of Ra with Nut above the scene.
+The decorations show divisions 10 and 11 including the final scene of the composition, where Nun raises up the bark of Ra from the primordial waters with the goddess Nut above the scene.
 On the right side of the hall (the north) the Book of Caverns scenes continue.
 Above the entrance to the next corridor the king is shown censing and libating before Osiris.
 Ramesses VI is shown in a variety of scenes before gods and goddesses such as Meretseger, Khonsu, Ptah and Ptah-Sokar-Osiris.
-As previously mentioned, the ceiling of the hall is decorated with the remainder of the Book of the Day and the Book of the Night, framed by an elongated image of the goddess Nut.
+As previously noted, the ceiling of the hall is decorated with the remainder of the Book of the Day and the Book of the Night, framed by an elongated image of the goddess Nut.
 The ramp descending to the next corridor is flanked on either side by two images of winged cobras with crowns, representing the goddesses of Upper and Lower Egypt.